Skip to content

 After you’ve mixed your dry ingredients and wet ingredients, waffles head over to a waffle iron whilst pancakes head over to a frying pan (or a hot griddle).
 The difference in these cooking methods is pretty big.
 A waffle iron provides heat from both the top and bottom.
 Your batter is fully enclosed, and you’ll usually see some steam production.

-Pancakes on the other hand are cooked in a pan, usually non-stick, on your stovetop.
+Pancakes on the other hand are cooked in a pan (flat surface), usually non-stick.
 Many people add a couple of tablespoons of butter (can be dairy free butter) to the pan and melt it before adding the pancake batter.
+Additionally, you can SEE your pancakes cook & rise, and when the bubbles form, that’s how you know it’s time to flip them over.
+Cooking waffles is a completely hands off process once the batter is in the waffle iron.

 You can use a large double waffle maker (Belgian waffle style) to make waffles and it saves SO much time.
 You can walk away from the unit and it will beep when the waffles are ready.
 With pancakes, you have to babysit them since they need to be flipped to cook on both sides.
 You’ll also need to use two pans at once if you want to get through your pancake batter quickly.
 This is exactly why I am firmly Team Waffles.